harshp30/YOLOandSSDImageVideoClassifier/README.md

         - `x = horizontal value of the center of the bounding box relative to the grid cell `
         - `y = vertical value of the center of the bounding box relative to the grid cell `
-        - `w = width of the boudning box relative to the image size`
+        - `w = width of the bounding box relative to the image size`
-        - `h = height of the boudning box relative to the image size`
+        - `h = height of the bounding box relative to the image size`
         - `confidence = p(object) [probability of the given object] x IoU(prediction, ground truth)`
-        - `class = the highest probability predicted class for the given object, this is one-hot encoded so the return is a array in the format [0 1 0] where the second class has the highest probability`
+        - `class = the highest probability predicted class for the given object, this is one-hot encoded so the return is an array in the format [0 1 0] where the second class has the highest probability`

         What is IoU?